OAuth2 authentication

 All endpoints require authentication, except those that are part of the OAuth2 authorisation flow.

-Make sure your access token is included in your requests by including the Authorization: Bearer
+Make sure your access token is included in your requests by including the Authorization: Bearer header with every request.

 You may mix and match OAuth2 authentication with simple token or even session-based authentication as you test the API.
 API endpoints will respond with JSON within your browser if you are logged in to the site.